fed-v/react-photography-website/README.md

 * CSS Variables: Utilizes CSS variables for scalable and maintainable styling, adhering to modern best practices in CSS architecture.

+* Accessible Navigation: keyboard navigation and ARIA attributes to the mobile navigation to significantly improve accessibility.

 # Screen captures